alaqilh/alaqilh/README.md

 ### Hi there 👋

 - 🤖 I’m currently working on front-end
-- 😍 I’m a Google DSC Founder&Lead
+- 😍 I’m a Google DSC Founder&Leader